 Step 4: Tracking and Optimization

-In order to efficiently measure results, the company monitored metrics on an ongoing basis – such as account engagement, click through rate and meeting requests.
+In order to efficiently measure results, the company monitored metrics on an ongoing basis – such as account engagement, click-through rate and meeting requests.
 Components of the campaign that were underwhelming were quickly redeveloped and re-targeted.

 The Results